AnthonyByansi/TimeShift-Analytics/README.md

-# TimeShift-Analytics
+# TimeShift Analytics

-A time series analysis projects that aims to provide insights and predictions from time-based data
+TimeShift Analytics is a repository for time series analysis projects that aims to provide insights and predictions from time-based data.
+This repository contains various time series analysis projects that are aimed at solving real-world problems.
+The repository is designed to be a resource for data scientists, researchers, and developers who are interested in time series analysis.